Skip to main content

 COSTS AND EXPENSES

-Medical examination- 500 cedis to be paid before enrolment (Students who do not undergo medical examination will not be allowed to register for the course.
+Medical examination- 500 cedis (Students who do not undergo medical examination will not be allowed to register for the course.
 Fee is subject to change)

-Medical insurance- Students are encouraged to register on the National Health Insurance.
+Medical insurance- Students are encouraged to have a Health Insurance .

-Transportation and transport to supervised practice sites (clinical rotations) will be covered by students themselves.
+Transportation to supervised practice sites will be covered by students themselves.

 APPLICATION AND ADMISSION REQUIREMENTS